Southwest Zone

 PACIFIC OCEAN AND BEACHES: Bottomfish, surfperch, salmon, halibut

 Fishing for bottom fish is open to all-depths year-round.
-The 2025 daily general marine fish bag limit is 4 fish with a daily sub-bag limit of one canary rockfish and no retention of quillback or yelloweye rockfish.
-Harvest of cabezon is not allowed until July.
+The 2025 daily general marine fish bag limit is 5 fish with a daily sub-bag limit of one canary rockfish and no retention of quillback or yelloweye rockfish.
+Harvest of cabezon is now allowed with a 1 fish daily sub bag limit as part of the general marine bag limit.
 Anglers are reporting good catches of rockfish and lingcod near Charleston and Bandon when the ocean swells are small.

 Anglers may choose to fish the offshore longleader fishery outside of the 40-fathom regulatory line, which is open year-round.
 The longleader fishery daily bag limit is 10 fish with a daily sub-bag limit of one canary rockfish.
 Rockfish species open for harvest in the longleader fishery are yellowtail, widow, canary, blue, deacon, redstripe, greenstripe, silvergray, chillipepper, and bocaccio rockfishes.
 No other rockfish or lingcod are allowed on an offshore longleader fishing trip.
 Find information about longleader setup and rules here.

 The Mark-Selective Coho (fin-slipped) Season is open in the ocean from Cape Falcon to OR/CA Border and will remain open until the earlier of August 24 or 44,000 fin-clipped coho quota.
+As of June 29, 5.3 percent of the quota has been caught.
 Chinook retention is allowed (no more than one daily) from Cape Falcon to Humbug Mountain through July 15.
-The harvest of Chinook is not allowed from Humbug Mountain to OR/CA Border until June 30.
+The harvest of Chinook is allowed from Humbug Mountain to OR/CA Border from June 30 – July 15 (no more than one daily).

 Surfperch anglers are having success catching redtail surfperch along the ocean beaches like Horsfall Beach, Bullard's Beach and near Cape Blanco.
-Redtail surfperch will continue their transition towards the river mouths over the next month.
+Redtail surfperch will continue their transition towards the river mouths this month.

 2025 sport bottomfish regulations